steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 #### Equilibrium Short-Rate Model
 Merton's model belongs to a subclass of the short-rate model called the **equilibrium model**.
 This class of model cannot fit to the initial term structure exactly.
 This is because the yield curve generated by some short-rate models can assume only certain forms.
 There is another class of short-rate models called the **arbitrage-free model**. which allows both the drift $$\mu = \mu_t$$ and $$\sigma = \sigma_t$$ to depend on time.
 For the Merton model, if we let $$mu$$ to a deterministic function of time, we obtain the **Ho-Lee Model** that can fit the initial term structure exactly by varying $$\mu_t$$ deterministically over time.

-### Derivation of solution to the short rate model
+### Derivation of the solution to the short-rate model
 The short rate is assumed to follow the SDE:

 $$dr_t = \mu dt + \sigma dW^Q_t$$